rancher/webhook/docs.md

 - Equal to another data directory
 - Attempts to nest another data directory

+##### Etcd S3 CloudCredential Secret

+Prevent the creation of objects if the secret specified in `.spec.rkeConfig.etcd.s3.cloudCredentialName` does not exist.

 #### On Update

 ##### Creator ID Annotation